 - The chest or headpiece which is usually a combination of a diaphragm and a bell

 Electronic stethoscopes are also common and are battery operated.
 They have a warning system that lets the doctor know when the power is almost up.
 Some can show the battery status, volume level or heart rate using a digital display.
 Others have ports that allow doctors to connect them to computers or other devices that can allow more than one person to listen to a patient’s vital signs.
 These help to compare the vitals to future results or to use them for teaching.

 So, you might ask why dentists wear stethoscopes.
-Here at the dentist in spring Texas, we wear a stethoscope for the following reasons:
+Here at the dentist in spring Tx, we wear a stethoscope for the following reasons:

 A stethoscope is a tool that is used for recognition of a health care provider.
 A dentist is also a health care provider so one might not even notice the stethoscope.
 The image of the stethoscope fits a healthcare provider’s image as somebody we can trust.

 More importantly, our dentists wear a stethoscope for the following reasons.

 A stethoscope is required to take the blood pressure of the patient.
 It is used together with a sphygmomanometer.
 Blood pressure is the indication of the flow of a patient’s blood in the body during the heartbeat and in the rest period.
 The readings on the stethoscope can be affected by age or the condition of the body.
 Other factors that can affect the blood pressure include time of day, stress, consumption of caffeine, nicotine or alcohol.
 In case the systolic pressure is higher than 120 or the diastolic pressure is over 80, the dentist might take another measure of the blood pressure, but if the figure shows a rise in blood pressure, it is time to see a doctor and find out why.